 The first phase of its studio development strategy is underway to deliver two film stages, support offices, dressing rooms, green rooms, a warehouse and workshops by the third quarter of this year.
 Neom is also planning to bring operational soundstages and production facilities online this year.

 Other facilities include Nebras Films in Riyadh.
-The 3,900 square metre studio offers post-production services alongside art workshops, 3D animation, audio, casting, crew, equipment, props and sets.
+The 3,900 sq m studio offers post-production services alongside art workshops, 3D animation, audio, casting, crew, equipment, props and sets.

 Saudi Arabia spans around 2.1 million square kilometres and most of the Arabian Peninsula.
 This makes it roughly nine times larger than the UK, but with half the population.
 The key cities are widely spaced out — capital Riyadh and port city Jeddah lie just under 1,000 kilometres apart — but there is an extensive network of airports, including nine with international flights.
 There is also a modern train network, but with only three routes.
 The easiest way to get around within regions is by road.